maapteh/graphql-modules-app/README.md

 ## Sample query
-Here you will see detaloader taking care of eventually requesting two products from the API.
+Here you will see detaloader taking care of eventually requesting two products from the API in one single call.
 ```
 {
   foo: getProduct(id:"9200000059381023") {